16 positive traits of dyslexia, A new perspective

 I got up and got ready for school, but when it was time to hand in my homework, to my horror, I found I had not written a single thing on my paper!

-Because I had planned so meticulously how I was going to do my homework I thought I had actually done it.
+Because I had planned so meticulously how I was going to do my homework I thought I had done it.

 It can be hard for those who have dyslexia to distinguish what they have been thinking from what is real.